-Our Ease tincture is specially formulated so that one full dropper (1mL) is one standard dose (9mg of CBD) for allergies.
-For localized relief of these acute allergy symptoms, there is nothing better than a topical CBD product, like our Soothe salve.
+Our EASE tincture is specially formulated so that one full dropper (1mL) is one standard dose of 9mg of CBD for dog allergies.
+For localized relief of these acute allergy symptoms, there is nothing better than a topical CBD product, like our SOOTHE salve.
 Our salves can be applied 2-3 times a day, as needed.

 Related: CBD Dosage for Dogs

+Make sure to look into the possible triggers of your dog’s allergies.
 Consider sensitivities to particular foods in their diet, chemicals in their environment and look for ways to encourage the proper functioning of the body’s natural immune responses.
 There is so much that goes into the proper functioning of our pet’s body and their immune system.
 70% of the immune system is housed in the gut.
 For this reason, good gut health is fundamental to overall wellness.
-We want to help our pets live their best life, instead of just finding quick solutions to cover up symptoms.
+Remember to be your pet’s biggest advocate, we want to help our pets live their best life, instead of just finding quick solutions to cover up symptoms.